-Health insurance is mandatory when living in Switzerland.
+Health and accident insurance is mandatory when living in Switzerland.
 You are therefore required to provide proof of coverage within three months of your arrival.
-If you are a European Union (EU), European Economic Area (EEA) or European Free Trade Association (EFTA) national, you may be exempt from having to obtain Swiss health insurance.
+Citizens of the European Union (EU) or European Economic Area (EEA) who do not wish to subscribe for the Swiss insurance, may obtain an exemption from the insurance obligation by following the procedures listed below.

-You will need to verify that your insurance covers your healthcare costs in Switzerland.
-Once you obtain your residence permit, send a copy of your European insurance card to the Geneva cantonal health insurance office (Service de l'assurance maladie)
+Make sure that your insurance will cover your expenses in Switzerland and send a copy of your European insurance card to the Geneva cantonal health insurance office (Service de l'assurance maladie) upon obtaining your residence permit.

-Several companies offer student insurance at affordable prices.
-One of our parent institutions, the Graduate Institute of International and Development Studies, has an agreement with Advisor Swiss Insurance, which offers preferential rates for students.
+Several insurance companies offer student insurance at affordable prices.
+The Geneva Academy has an agreement with Advisor Swiss Insurance, allowing our students to benefit from preferential rates.

-The insurance contract is solely between the student and the insurance company.
-The Graduate Institute or the Geneva Academy are not liable in any way.
+The insurance contract is solely between the student and Advisor Swiss Insurance.
+The Geneva Academy is not liable in any way.
 The general rules and conditions accompanying the insurance contract are binding, particularly those relating to the nature and duration of the coverage.

 A special session is dedicated to health insurance during Orientation Week, allowing you to ask all the necessary questions.